fonoster/routr/docs/guides/securing-the-signaling-path.md

 openssl pkcs12 -export -in fullchain.pem -inkey privkey.pem -out pkcs.p12 -name domains-cert.jks
 ```

-Please make note of the password since you will need it in the following step and also for your settings in **Routr**.
+Please make a note of the password since you need it in the next step.

 **3. Convert PKCS12 to Keystore**